VihaanAkshaay/VihaanAkshaay.github.io/_posts/2023-03-27-"A Quick Survey on Grounding LLMs'.md

 [Natural Language-conditioned Reinforcement Learning with Inside-out Task Language Development and Translation](https://arxiv.org/pdf/2302.09368.pdf)

+# What is Grounding?????
+Psychology behind it!!
+LLMs were able to obtain a decent understanding of physical rules of the...
+But lacked grounding ....

+Grounding according to Cognitive Studies - 'Grounding is the process of building a common ground based on shared mutual information in order to successfully communicate' (or) 'What mutual information is needed to establish successful communication'
+Current research/state of grounding has gaps in three dimensions - Coordination in grounding, Purviews of grounding & Constraints of grounding.
+We first understand each of them to investigate them further.

+According to Cognitive Science, "grounding" is "The process of establishing what mutual informatin is required for successful communication between two interlocutors" (interlocutors - communicator)

+Grounding can majorly be put into three classes.
+'direct grounding', 'indirect grounding' and 'functional grounding'

+1) Coordination in Grounding: (Static & Dynamic)

+*Static Grounding* assumes that 'evidence for common ground or the gold truth for grounding is given/attained psuedo-automatically'.
+*Dynamic Grounding* claims that 'common ground / mutual information needed is attained through interactions/feedback'

+Insert the example image from grounding grounding paper.

+CLAIM: *prioritize dynamic grounding*

+2) Purviews of Grounding:
+This talks about 'different stages behind reaching a common ground'.

+a) Localization: This is a function purely of the agent.
+This is the ability of the agent to localize the concept.
+If the agent had to locate a 'blue sweater' it has to understand the concepts of blue and sweater and as a composition of the whole unit.

+b) External Knowledge: After localizing the concept, the next step is to ensure consistency of current context of concept with existing knowledge.
+Most of current efforts (Verify?) are focused on localizing with few efforts to maintain consistency of grounded concept across many other knowledge sources.

+c) Common Sense: Once the basic grounding is done, some scenario-based grounding that is observable helps in building a common ground that does not always need articulation of meticulous details.

+d) Personalized consensus:

+3) Constraints of Grounding:

+#### Grounding 'Grounding'
+This section

 ## Paper Discussion
 Our main paper to discuss (Along with relevant resources and citations expanded) for this blog post would be [Grounding Large Language Models in Interactive Environments with Online Reinforcement Learning](https://arxiv.org/pdf/2302.02662.pdf).